rust-embedded/discovery/src/14-i2c/README.md

 (Un)Luckily for us, there are *plenty* of other communication protocols in the embedded space.
 Some of them are widely used in digital sensors.

-The F3 board we are using has three motion sensors in it: an accelerometer, a magnetometer and gyroscope.
-The accelerometer and magnetometer are packaged in a single component and can be accessed via an I2C bus.
+The micro:bit board we are using has two motion sensors in it: an accelerometer and a magnetometer.
+Both of these sensors are packaged into a single component and can be accessed via an I2C bus.

 I2C stands for Inter-Integrated Circuit and is a *synchronous* *serial* communication protocol.
 It uses two lines to exchange data: a data line (SDA) and a clock line (SCL).
 Because a clock line is